KevinDoughty/Hypermatic/README.md

 * A timing model defined by the hierarchy of nested targets.
 Changing the speed or pausing a player should apply to all descendant DOM nodes.
 * Animation of state and objects that do not inherit from `Node`, which is only partially implemented for React components.
-* A proper spring animation
+* A proper spring animation.
-* Lots more
+* Lots more!

 One concession the Web-Animations group made for the relative animation pattern is in section `5.23 Script execution and live updates to the model`